nolanlawson/fuite/README.md

 ## Scenario object

-For the JavaScript API, you can pass in your own custom scenario defined as a plain object:
+For the JavaScript API, you can pass in a custom scenario as a plain object.
+First, define it:

 ```js
 const myScenario = {